mbrsagor/DEF-React/README.md

 ```bash
 source venv/bin/activate
 ```
-Install the python dependancies which includes django and other libraries and run the app locally.
+Install the python dependencies which includes django and other libraries and run the app locally.

 ```
 pip3 install -r requirements.txt